movabletype/mt-docs-data-api-reference/authentication.md

 ### User authentication by username and password [POST]
 Create a new session and access token.
 This is like sign-in.

-+ Request

-    + Headers

-            Content-Type: application/x-www-form-urlencoded

-    + Attributes
+The post data is follows

 + username (required, string) - The username for authentication.
 + password (required, string) - The password for authentication.
 From version 3, it was changed to use web services password instead of the password.
 + clientId (required, string) - If you want to create a new session or access token, you should specify the clientId.
 If you specify  session id via "X-MT-Authorization" in the request header, clientId is not required.
 + remember (optional, boolean) - If true (generally, "1" is specified.), a new session will be created as a persistent session.
 If you want to specify false, you can pass "" or "0" to this parameter.
 + mtDataApiLoginMagicToken (optional, string) - This is not required if you authenticate except via browser.
 If this parameter is passed and valid Movable Type will set cookie in order to start a session.

++ Request

+    + Headers

+            Content-Type: application/x-www-form-urlencoded

+    + Body

+            username={Your Sign-in Name}&password={Your sign-in Password}&clientid={Your Client ID}

 + Response 200 (application/json)